wlonk/arcadia/appendices/geography_and_culture.rst

 South East
 ~~~~~~~~~~

-Consisting of the counties of Berkshire, Buckinghamshire, Hampshire,
+Consisting of the counties of Bedfordshire, Berkshire, Buckinghamshire,
-Kent, Oxfordshire, Surrey, and Sussex, this is very much what you think
+Essex, Hampshire, Hertfordshire, Kent, Oxfordshire, Surrey, and Sussex,
+this is very much what you think of when you think of Jane Austen's
-of when you think of Jane Austen's England.
-Rich farmland supports many
+England.
+Rich farmland supports many small towns.
+You're not too far
-small towns.
-You're not too far from London, and so the rich who spend
+from London, and so the rich who spend the Season in London and the
-the Season in London and the off-Season at their country houses are most
+off-Season at their country houses are most likely to be found in this
-likely to be found in this region.
-The seat of the foremost of Anglican
-bishops is here, too, at Canterbury.
+region.
+The seat of the foremost of Anglican bishops is here, too, at

-You have also the closest thing that England has to pleasant beaches,
+Canterbury.

+This is also where some of the most popular beaches in England are to be
-and as sea-bathing has become a fashionable medical (or quasi-medical)
+found, and as sea-bathing has become a fashionable medical (or
-cure, towns like Brighton have begun to boom.
-But this coast is also
+quasi-medical) cure, towns like Brighton have begun to boom.
+But this
-where a French invasion would be most likely, and so the Navy patrols
+coast is also where a French invasion would be most likely, and so the
-extensively, and militiamen walk the coast keeping an eye out for enemy
+Navy patrols extensively, and militiamen walk the coast keeping an eye
-sails.
-Meanwhile, the men of the *Cinque Ports* believe their ancient
+out for enemy sails.
+Meanwhile, the men of the *Cinque Ports* believe
-rights let them import luxury goods like brandy and silk from France
+their ancient rights let them import luxury goods like brandy and silk
-without tax, while the Revenue men brand them smugglers.
+from France without tax, while the Revenue men brand them smugglers.

-Local legends speak of the sons of the giant Goemagot, slain by the
+Local legends speak of the sons of the giant Goemagot, who stalk the
-first Trojans on English soil, who stalk the hills at night seeking
-vengeance for their father.
+hills at night seeking vengeance for their father, who was slain by one
+of the first of English kings.

 South West
 ~~~~~~~~~~